graphql/graphql-spec/spec/Section 3 -- Type System.md

 useful custom scalar is `URL`, which serializes as a string, but is guaranteed by the server to be a valid URL.

-When defining a custom scalar, GraphQL services should provide a specification URL via the `@specifiedBy` directive or the `specifiedByURL` introspection field.
+:: When defining a custom scalar, GraphQL services should provide a *scalar specification URL* via the `@specifiedBy` directive or the `specifiedByURL` introspection field.
 This URL must link to a human-readable specification of the data format, serialization, and coercion rules for the scalar.

 For example, a GraphQL service providing a `UUID` scalar may link to RFC 4122, or some custom document defining a reasonable subset of that RFC.
-If a scalar specification URL is present, systems and tools that are aware of it should conform to its described rules.
+If a *scalar specification URL* is present, systems and tools that are aware of it should conform to its described rules.

 ```graphql example
 scalar UUID @specifiedBy(url: "https://tools.ietf.org/html/rfc4122")
 scalar URL @specifiedBy(url: "https://tools.ietf.org/html/rfc3986")
 ```

-Custom scalar specifications should provide a single, stable format to avoid ambiguity.
+Custom *scalar specification URL*s should provide a single, stable format to avoid ambiguity.
 If the linked specification is in flux, the service should link to a fixed version rather than to a resource which might change.

-Custom scalar specification URLs should not be changed once defined.
+Custom *scalar specification URL*s should not be changed once defined.
 Doing so would likely disrupt tooling or could introduce breaking changes within the linked specification's contents.

-Built-in scalar types must not provide a specification URL as they are specified by this document.
+Built-in scalar types must not provide a *scalar specification URL* as they are specified by this document.

 Note: Custom scalars should also summarize the specified format and provide examples in their description.